July 16, 2022 7:00 pm

-MESS is back at The Substation with the fifth edition of the Sonorous octophonic commissions concerts.
-Once again, MESS presents two extraordinary artists who have been invited into the MESS Studio to engage with the incredible MESS collection of instruments and work their sonic harvests into beautiful multi-channel compositions.
+For the fifth iteration of our Sonorous octaphonic commissions series, MESS presented two extraordinary artists – eves and Benjamin Carey – who were invited into the MESS Studio to engage with the incredible MESS collection of instruments and work their sonic harvests into beautiful multi-channel compositions.

-Alongside this new work, MESS will be moving the iconic Serge Paperface synthesiser into the venue where the incredible Benjamin Carey will share the fruits of two residencies with the machine blending recordings with live performance.
-An immersive articulation of the sonic possibilities of this colossal instrument, the performance is a live rendering of a forthcoming release Metastability (Hospital Hill, 2022).
+Alongside this new work, MESS moved the iconic Serge Paperface synthesiser into the venue where the incredible Benjamin Carey shared the fruits of two residencies with the machine blending recordings with live performance.
+An immersive articulation of the sonic possibilities of this colossal instrument, the performance was a live rendering of a forthcoming release Metastability (Hospital Hill, 2022).

 Benjamin Carey is a Sydney-based composer, improviser and educator.
 He makes electronic music using the modular synthesiser, develops interactive music software and creates audio-visual works.

 Ben’s research and practice is concerned with musical interactivity, generativity and the delicate dance between human and machine agencies in composition and performance.

 Ben has released several albums, including Hypertelic (2021) and ANTIMATTER (2019), and has collaborated with a variety of artists including JACK Quartet, Sydney Chamber Opera, ELISION ensemble and others.
 His work has been performed internationally at the Huddersfield Festival of Contemporary Music (UK), IRCAM Live at La Gaiteì Lyrique (France) and elsewhere.

 Ben is a Lecturer in Composition and Music Technology at the Sydney Conservatorium of Music, University of Sydney.
 In recognition of his research, Ben was recently awarded the University's SOAR Prize for 2022/23.